punitkatiyar/react-master-guide/11.react-redux/README.md

-# Redux core and redux tool kit guide
+# Redux terms and concepts

 **Redux provides a predictable state container that helps developers manage the state of their applications in a more organized and centralized manner.**